-many more have made England renowned for its rich history, art, and
+England is renowned for its rich history, art, and

-culture!
-While studying or interning in the bustling city of London,
+culture.
+While studying or interning in London, you'll be living among icons

-Buckingham Palace, the Globe Theatre, Notting Hill, Big Ben, and the
+such as Buckingham Palace, the Globe Theatre, Notting Hill, Big Ben, and

 Learn how Brits do business by working alongside your new English